victorfeijo/rails-starter/README.md

 ### OBS

-Make sure that you set your local environment variables.
+Don't forget to set your local environment variables.
 You can copy `.env.sample` to `.env` and then add all the necessary variables to it.